Lizard Found On Mars and Other Martian Nonsense

 Lizard Found On Mars By Curiosity Rover

-The picture was taken by Curiosity Rover and some (well, at least one person) are saying that NASA left it there as an experiment.
-Now there’s a few issues with that, firstly the atmosphere on Mars is mostly carbon dioxide, nitrogen and argon, so the poor critter won’t be able to breath.
-Secondly the temperature on Mars goes from a balmy 27 degrees C down to -107, which is a touch too nippy for a lizard.
+Now, there’s a few issues with that.
+Firstly, the atmosphere on Mars is mostly carbon dioxide, nitrogen, and argon, so the poor critter won’t be able to breath.
+Secondly, the temperature on Mars goes from a balmy 27 degrees C down to -107, which is too nippy for a lizard.
 Thirdly, it’s a rock:

 Lizard Found On Mars By Curiosity Rover - Photo